 Choosing the Right Withdrawal Method for Your Needs

+When you are ready to get the detox and treatment you need to heal after crystal meth addiction, you have a number of types of crystal meth detox to choose from.
 Inpatient crystal meth detox allows you to completely separate from your negative influences while you receive treatment.
 Outpatient crystal meth detox gives you a chance to continue working and caring for your family while you get the treatment you need.
 Traditional crystal meth detox programs are usually based on the 12 steps and traditions and their spiritual philosophies, and holistic programs include a variety of different therapies and treatments.

 Crystal meth is a drug that does not release its victims easily.
 Six months to a year after a successful crystal meth detox and rehab, many relapse for apparently no reason.
 It is important then to choose the most intensive and long-term treatment available to give you the coping skills to combat those unexpected cravings.
 Inpatient crystal meth detox followed by residential crystal meth addiction treatment is recommended.

 No matter which type of detox you choose, the key to making it work is to take advantage of extensive crystal meth addiction treatment and aftercare services.
 Sober living can be extremely effective in helping you to brave the temptations as they arise.
 If you prefer to return home, support groups and 12-step programs are another good option as they provide peer support and guidance as you navigate your sober life without drugs and alcohol.

 Michael’s House is a comprehensive drug rehab program that treats all aspects of crystal meth addiction, including detox.
 Patients who enroll at Michael’s House are provided with a social detox program in collaboration with consulting medical physicians, followed by comprehensive counseling and holistic care that releases that person from the grip of crystal meth addiction.

 Contact Michael’s House today at 877-345-8494 for more information.